What is Street Wheelie?

 Q: Why do I keep flipping backward?
 How do I prevent backflips?

-A: Backward flips are the most common problem for new players, and they happen for these reasons:
+A: Backward flips are the most common problem for new players.
+Based on real player feedback, here’s why they happen:

 - Holding Up Arrow too long - This is the #1 cause.
-Use short taps instead of holding
+The game’s physics engine is sensitive—use short, controlled taps instead of holding

-- Starting with too much angle - Begin with low wheelie heights and gradually increase
+- Starting with too much angle - Begin with low wheelie heights (around 20-25 degrees) and gradually increase

-- Not using Down Arrow for recovery - When you feel yourself going too far back, quick Down Arrow taps bring you forward
+- Not using Down Arrow for recovery - When you feel yourself tilting too far back, quick Down Arrow taps stabilize the bike

-The Solution: Practice making short, controlled Up Arrow taps.
-When you see/feel the bike tilting too far backward, immediately tap Down Arrow 2-3 times.
-Most beginners forget they have a recovery tool—use it!
+The Solution: Practice making short, controlled Up Arrow taps in the Practice Zone.
+When you see/feel the bike tilting too far backward, immediately tap Down Arrow 2-3 times to recover.
+Many beginners don’t realize the Down Arrow is their safety net—use it actively!

 Q: What’s the secret to finding and maintaining the balance point?